 The Things They Don't Tell You About Prostate Cancer

-Eight years ago this month my prostate cancer treatment was starting to turn from an idea into a plan.
-On the way things happened that hadn’t been mentioned or discussed, so I thought I’d try to list them to help those following on a similar path.
+Some time ago I went through prostate cancer treatment.
+On the way things happened that hadn’t been mentioned or discussed.
+So I thought I’d try to list them to help others.

 More exams, biopsies, and scans

-That first digital rectal exam won’t be the last time things go up there.
-You may have a transrectal biopsy, in which case a broom handle-type device with needles that shootout and go into your prostate will be inserted and deployed.
+That first digital rectal exam might not be the last time things go up there.
+You may have a transrectal biopsy, in which case a broom handle-type device with needles that shoot out and go into your prostate will be inserted and deployed.
 Yes, your prostate becomes a shooting gallery for half an hour.
-It’s slightly painful and your semen may be blood-stained for a few days afterward.
+It can be slightly painful, and some men may see their semen blood-stained for a few days afterward.

 As with childbirth, they don’t tell you about the pain after surgery.
-I had spasms as my really quite sore bladder was having a good try at ejecting the catheter and particularly the balloon keeping it in place.
+I had spasms, as my really quite sore bladder was having a good try at ejecting the catheter and particularly the balloon keeping it in place.
 These lasted about twenty-four hours and were really quite unpleasant.
-Back to my rectum again, as I had a suppository inserted there for pain relief.
+Back to my rectum again; I had a suppository inserted there for pain relief.

 Changes in urination

 All of these come under the heading of side effects.
-I’d rather not have them but for the fact that surgery has given me one more side effect - life.
+I’d rather not have them.
+But surgery has given me one more thing: life.

 Join the conversation